AUTplayed/ldf/README.md

-# LDF - A simple frontend library for making Single-Page Applications
+# LDF - Little Dynamic Framework for making Single-Page Applications

-Tired of giant Frameworks like Angular?
+Tired of giant frameworks like Angular?

 Want to make a small website feel 100x better because it's a Single-Page Application?

-Then this is the library for you!
+Then this is the framework for you!

 ## Features